Higher Tate traces of Chow motives: Preliminary results

 \section{Preliminary results}

-A {\em pure Tate motive} is a direct sum of Tate motives, that is $M=\Sigma_{i\in I} \Lambda\{k_i\}$ for a finite set of integers $\{k_i,\ i\in I\}$, where $\Lambda\{k\}$ stands for $M(\Spec F)\{k\}$.
+A {\em pure Tate motive} in $\M_F(\Lambda)$ is a direct sum of Tate motives, that is $M=\Sigma_{i\in I} \Lambda\{k_i\}$ for a finite set of integers $\{k_i,\ i\in I\}\subset \mz^I$, where $\Lambda\{k\}$ stands for the motive $M(\Spec F)\{k\}$.
 A motive $M\in\M_F(\Lambda)$ is called {\em geometrically split} if there exists a field extension $E/F$ such that $M_E$ is a pure Tate motive.
-A variety $X$ over $F$ is called {\em geomerically split} if $M(X)$ is geometrically split.
+A variety $X$ over $F$ is called {\em geomerically split} with coefficients in $\Lambda$ if its motive $M(X)\in\M_F(\Lambda)$ is geometrically split.
 An irreducible variety $X$ over $F$ is called {\em generically split} if $M(X)_{F(X)}$ is a pure Tate motive.
-For instance, projective homogeneous varieties under the action of an affine semisimple algebraic group $G$ are geometrically split by~\cite{Kock}; see also~\cite[66.5,\,66.7]{EKM} for split examples.
-If in addition $G$ has inner type, the variety of Borel subgroups of $G$ is generically split.
+For instance, projective homogeneous varieties under the action of a semi-simple affine algebraic group $G$ are geometrically split by~\cite{Kock} for any ring of coefficients $\Lambda$; see also~\cite[66.5,\,66.7]{EKM} for explicit examples.

 Let $M\in\M_F(\Lambda)$ be a motive.
-A decomposition of $M$ as a direct sum of motives is called complete if all summands are indecomposable motives.
+A decomposition of $M$ as a direct sum of indecomposable objects is called a \textit{complete} motivic decomposition of $M$.
 We say that the {\em Krull-Schmidt property} holds for $M$ if any decomposition of $M$ can be refined into a complete one, and $M$ admits a unique complete decomposition, up to permutation and isomorphism of the summands.
 By~\cite{vish-lens}, the Krull-Schmidt property holds for $M(X)\in\M_F(\mz)$ if $X$ is a projective quadric.
-Nevertheless, it does not hold in general for motives with coefficients in $\mz$, even for projective homogeneous varieties.
-See~\cite[Ex.
+Nevertheless, it does not hold in general for motives with coefficients in $\mz$, even for projective homogeneous varieties ; see~\cite[Ex.
 32]{CM} for an explicit example using Severi-Brauer varieties.
-If we now consider Chow motives with finite coefficients, the Krull-Schmidt property holds for a large class of varieties, as we proceed to recall.
+Therefore, we consider Chow motives with coefficients in $\mz/p\mz$ for some prime number $p$.
+In this setting, the Krull-Schmidt property holds for a large class of varieties, as we proceed to recall.

-We say that a variety $X$ satisfies the {\em nilpotence principle} if for any field extension $E/F$ and any ring of coefficients $\Lambda$, an endomorphism $f$ of the motive $M(X)$ which maps to zero in $\End(M(X_E))$ for some field extension $E/F$ is nilpotent, see~\cite{Rost}.
-For example, projective homogeneous varieties under the action of an affine semisimple algebraic group satisfy the nilpotence principle~\cite[Thm 8.2]{CGM}.
+We say that a variety $X$ satisfies the {\em nilpotence principle} if for any ring of coefficients $\Lambda$, an endomorphism $f$ of the motive $M(X)$ which maps to zero in $\End(M(X_L))$ for some field extension $L/F$ is nilpotent, see~\cite{Rost}.
+For example, projective homogeneous varieties under the action of an affine semi-simple algebraic group satisfy the nilpotence principle~\cite[Thm 8.2]{CGM}.